Applicable to All Passengers Departing From Or Transferring Through European Union (EU) Airports or Turkish Airports

 New security measures are in effect for all passengers departing or transferring from member states of the European Union airports and Turkish airports.

-Passengers may carry small quantities of liquids in separate containers, each of which may have a capacity of not more than 100 ml.
+Passengers may carry small quantities of liquids in separate bottles or packages, each of which may have a capacity of not more than 100 ml.

-These small containers should be packed in a single, transparent, re-sealable plastic bag, which itself should not exceed 1 litre in capacity (approximately 20 cm x 20 cm).
-The contents of the plastic bag must fit comfortably and the bag shoud be sealed.
+These small bottles and packages should be packed in a single, transparent, re-sealable plastic bag, which itself should not exceed 1 litre in capacity (approximately 20 cm x 20 cm).
+The contents of the plastic bag must fit comfortably and the bag should be sealed.
 Each passenger may carry only one bag of liquids.
 The bag must be presented for examination at the airport security point.
-Liquids that do not fit inside the re-sealable bag must be packed into the hold luggage and checked in.
+Liquids that do not fit inside the re-sealable bag should be packed into the hold luggage and checked in.

 - All drinks, including water, soup and syrups